-We depart from the previous works in a number of ways.
-We consider an additional aspect in the formation of agreements between advertisers and the agency.
-In our model the agency provides a monetary payback to advertisers so as to align incentives for reaching an agreement and seeks to maximise both the advertisers' surplus and its own profits.
-In contrast with the aforementioned works, we consider that the agency extracts a management fee for intermediation on the collusive gains in order to maximise its own revenue, which is in line with common practice in this industry^{8,9}.
-We are thus able to account for the effects of the agency's behaviour on incentives to sustain the collusive agreement and to give an analytic representation of how the seller's revenue reacts.
+Here, however, we consider an additional aspect in the formation of agreements between advertisers and the agency: namely, that relations are contractually based and so involve an exclusivity rule and a commission fee policy.
+To account for this, we assume that the agency provides a monetary payback to advertisers so as to align incentives for reaching an agreement.
+Hence, we consider a strategic rent-seeking agency, which while also operating on behalf of each advertiser, uniformly allocates spoils from coordination at the end of the auction.
+In our model the agency seeks to maximise both the advertisers' surplus and its own profits, which raises the question as to what payment scheme the agency should adopt.
+In line with common practice in this industry, we suppose the agency extracts a management fee for intermediation10.
+The model assumes that the agency implements a common flat-fee on collusive spoils in order to maximise its own revenue11.
+We are thus able to account for the effects of the agency's strategic behaviour on incentives to sustain the collusive agreement and on the seller's revenue, an explanation that is absent in Decarolis et al. (2017).
+We can now derive the bid profiles to be implemented and an analytic representation of how the seller's revenue reacts to a the agency's rent-seeking behaviour.